julesukco/learningfast/content/posts/never-split-the-difference.md

 Unearth deal-killers

-* what are we up against here?
+* What are we up against here?
-* what happens if you do nothing?
+* What happens if you do nothing?
-* what is the biggest challenge you face?
+* What is the biggest challenge you face?

 Think of a list of non-cash items that would be valuable.